ezodude/orra/README.md

 🦸 Instantly orchestrate multi-agent workflows as services with Orra.

 Orra's **Python SDK** and **Local Development Environment** enable agent-based service workflows with deployments, and [workflow enhancements](#workflow-enhancements-coming-soon).
 This makes multi-agent orchestrations work seamlessly in production.

 ## Why Orra?

-You've built your agents, but they need a few tweaks before they're ready for production.
-This is where Orra comes in.🚀
+You've got a solid agent workflow up and running, but it needs a few tweaks before you can ship it to production.
+Or maybe you want to hit the ground running by plugging in some pre-built agents straight away.

+That's where Orra comes in. 🚀

-Orra helps deploy your agents as services.
-It takes care of all the heavy lifting, so you can just focus on building and improving your agents. ⚡️⚡️
+Orra makes it stupid-simple to deploy your agents as services and get them production-ready.
+We handle all the boring, complex stuff, so you can focus on building kick-ass experiences for your users.

 ## Mix and match agents